Revisiting thermodynamics in computation and information theory: Thermodynamics arrow of time for computer

 3. The entropy of the macrosystem increases.

 4. Miscosystem correlation flourishes among the subsystems.

-when the system is analyzed after long time from the initial condition but before thermalisation is acquired.
+when the system is analyzed after a long time from the initial condition but before thermalization is acquired.

 Now we move on to analyze what it's mean by the universe with decreasing entropy.
-Broadly speaking, it can be considered as the time-reversal of the universe with increasing entropy.
+Broadly speaking, it can be considered as the time reversal of the universe with increasing entropy.
 For the universe of decreasing entropy, we have to define the future boundary condition.
 The condition is that at some time $\tau_a$ the state will be described by $\varrho_0^{T_a}$ with appropriate dynamics.
 The time-reversal is described by a map $\varrho^{T_a} = T_a (\varrho) \subset \varkappa$, where the measure satisfies the condition $\nu_a(\varrho^{T_a}) = \nu_a (\varrho)$.
-The way to analyze this is to consider the time-reversal at some time $\tau_a/2$ of the universe with increasing entropy.
-The time-reversal dynamics for this system is
+The way to analyze this is to consider the time reversal at some time $\tau_a/2$ of the universe with increasing entropy.
+The time reversal dynamics for this system is